DavidSantia/react-redis-quiztool/README.md

 ```sh
 ./build.sh
 ```
-This script builds the Go executable, and deploys it in a container with **docker-compose build**
+This script builds the two Go executables, and deploys them onto their containers with **docker-compose build**

 ## Launching the whole system